 Please view and become familiar with the Accessibility, Disability and Special Education resources available to you through Kawartha Pine Ridge District School Board’s Equity and Diversity Resource Library

-Create your Accessibility Awareness Training Certificate.
+After you have received your employee ID#, create your Accessibility Awareness Training Certificate.

 * Be sure to print your certificate and give a copy to your Supervisor.